-So our vision around this was, again, sort of looking at the traditional way of doing this, right?
+So our vision around this was looking at the traditional way of doing this.

-You have a question you call IT, get on the list, Grab the data, transform the data prep, the data, Right?
-Kind of what we talked about on the prior slide.
+You have a question you call IT, get on the list, grab the data, transform the data prep, the data.

 Each one of those arrows represents a lot of time.

-And so in court, you looked at that, and said, well, what if there’s a way that we can do this?
+And so in short, you looked at that and say what if there’s a way that we can do this?
 Or I have a question, and all the data’s already there.
 And I can immediately go look at it.
 And that’s really the problem that Incorta seeks to solve.

-And with that, I’m going to hand it over to Martin who’s going to get into the value proposition of the court on what it brings to The table doesn’t go ahead.
+And with that, I’m going to hand it over to Martin who’s going to get into the value proposition on what it brings to the table.

-Let me just turn it back off And, you know, I loved the polls and the results of the poll and I’m glad that I have some answers for those.
+I loved the polls and the results of the poll and I’m glad that I have some answers for those.
 But it’s really interesting.
-But before we talk about incorta those features and what I think it makes and what makes incorta unique, let’s talk about what is incorta.
+But before we talk about Incorta what makes Incorta unique, let’s talk about what is Incorta.

 it’s an end to end solution.

 It allows you to extract data from your business applications, different databases, data files.
-Google Sheets, etcetera, are used in incorta direct data mapping.
+Google Sheets are used in Incorta direct data mapping.
 So, whether Direct Data Mapping, we have over 30 connectors, that allows you to connect to, one source or multiple data sources.
-In fact, this is one of our sweet spots, where you can connect to, when database that you have today, and then some maybe historical data on SAP, and NAB As together, you can, connect to them, at the same time, join them, and present them on the same dashboard.
+In fact, this is one of our sweet spots, where you can connect to, when database that you have today, and then some maybe historical data on SAP, and NAB.
+Together, you can connect to them, at the same time, join them, and present them on the same dashboard.
 So, that’s, that’s a plus For us.
 Also, once you get the data, that you extract the data into incur the court, that allows you to analyze this data, at scale, we’re talking millions and billions of rows, then you can just show it in a nice dashboards.
 We have a visualization tool that’s part of the platform itself.